claracruet/PCIL_selection_pipeline/gene_to_pcil_branch.md

 <img width="526" height="74" alt="image" src="https://github.com/user-attachments/assets/dbab2aea-bd0f-4d57-abdc-f849be084c3e" />

-This shows you the selection process for each PCIL (+), it shows the PCIL (+) , then the number of candidates within the same family, then the ones that have the closest IBS, then it shows you the reccomended and it's IBS distance.
-The lowest the number the more similar to the PCIL (+).
+The console output summarizes the PCIL (-) matching process for each PCIL (+).
+It reports the candidate population, whether same-family candidates are available, the closest candidates based on IBS distance, and the recommended PCIL (-) match.
+Lower IBS distance indicates greater genome-wide genetic similarity to the focal PCIL (+).

 Best PCIL (-) match: